 |Tuesdays||11:00 AM - 12:00 Noon|

 One-on-one English-As-A-Second Language (ESL) instruction is available to its residents.
 Registration is required – any Teaneck residents who are interested in the program should call Cynthia Zimmerly or Tobey Weiss at the library at 201-837-4171.

-An ESL (English as a Second Language) Conversation Group is held every Wednesday afternoon from 1:00 to 2:30 p.m. in the Library auditorium.
+An ESL (English as a Second Language) Conversation Group is held every Wednesday afternoon from 12:00 to 1:00 p.m. in the yellow room on the main floor.
 This practice group is open to anyone who would like to improve his or her English skills by actively participating in group conversation led by Literacy Volunteers of America trained tutors.
 No pre-registration is necessary, and the group is not limited to Teaneck residents.
 No meetings in July and August.